Frequently Asked Questions - Hepatitis C for Patients

 A rapid response can occur as early as 4 weeks into treatment.
-However, a nonresponse is not determined until after 6 months of treatment.
-If the viral load has not dropped significantly or the virus has not become undetectable by that time, treatment probably would be stopped because it is very unlikely that a sustained virologic response could be achieved after that point.
+If the viral load has not dropped significantly or the virus has not become undetectable during treatment, treatment would be stopped by your liver provider because it is very unlikely that a sustained virologic response could be achieved after that point.

 Taking any medicine correctly is extremely important.
 Taking medicines correctly means:

 - taking the medicine as instructed, such as with or without food